-Commercial design has great value in the workplace.
-It is one of the largest interior design sectors due to corporate offices and government.
-However, although most people have been introduced to design as something that happens for homes and restaurants, the smaller workplace is often overlooked, or perhaps an office furnishings company provides design services along with the desks they sell.
+Commercial design has great value in the workplace, it is one of the largest sectors of interior design due to corporate and government offices, retail and institutional clients.
+Although most people understand design as something that happens for homes and restaurants, banks and office towers, the smaller workplace is often overlooked, or an office furnishings company provides some design services along with the desks they sell.

-A lawyer was paying high rent and wanted to buy a downtown Victoria residential penthouse with hardwood floors and under-floor heat and wanted to make the penthouse into a top drawer office with lawyers, and support staff, for at least a few years.
-He also wanted the option to be able to return the space in perfectly livable (and marketable) shape back to a residential unit at almost no cost depending on the real estate market.
+Story One: A successful Victoria lawyer was paying high office rent and he wanted to buy a downtown Victoria residential penthouse with hardwood floors and under-floor heat, and to make that penthouse into a top drawer legal office with several lawyers, and their support staff, for at least a few years.
+He also wanted the option to be able to return the valuable space in the future into perfectly livable (and marketable) shape as a residential unit again, at almost no cost, depending on what the real estate market would dictate.
 This is our style of interior design challenge, the penthouse space is now a functioning, comfortable, professional law practice which does not look residential in any way but which could be sold as a livable penthouse at any time simply by the removal of the DIRTT movable wall system, and with the desks replaced by sofas and beds.

-Institutional design has actually been one of my favourite topics because although there was resistance at the start, this sector has actually seen some of the best measured and ground breaking advances in sustainable and green design.
+Institutional design is one of my favourite topics for several reasons; because although there was conservative resistance at the start, the institutional sector has actually seen some of the best measured and ground breaking advances in sustainable and green design.
+Today LEED and WELL design is very well used in this sector.
 Almost thirty years ago I designed the interiors at the University of Victoria for the then new UVic Student Union Building.
 I was hired specifically because I had the only ‘green’ design practice in Victoria.
-Today we are back at UVic, this time designing a model of green, local and sustainable food service delivery to be branded ‘Mystic Market’ at the University Centre with a mandate to be the best food service delivery model in Canada.
-This new model which will combine the former cafeteria and Maltwood Gallery into the style of a Granville Island Public Market , with fresh food market food court concept.
-I designed five of the first stalls at Granville Island Public Market and my red snapper ‘fish print’ mural is still on the wall and signage at Longliner Seafood. http://granvilleislandworks.com/profile/longliner-seafoods-ltd
+Recently we returned to UVic, designing a model of green, local and sustainable food service branded ‘Mystic Market’ at the University Center with a mandate to be the best university food service delivery model in Canada.
+Mystic Market combined the former cafeteria and Maltwood Gallery into the style of a Granville Island Public Market , with a fresh food market / food court concept.
+In terms of public markets, I designed five of the first stalls at Granville Island Public Market and my red snapper ‘fish print’ mural is still on the wall and signage at Longliner Seafood. http://granvilleislandworks.com/profile/longliner-seafoods-ltd